nypl-spacetime/data-package/README.md

 # data-package

-Node.js module to create a [Data Package](http://frictionlessdata.io/data-packages/) from an[NYC Space/Time Directory](http://spacetime.nypl.org) dataset.
+Node.js module to create a [Data Package](http://frictionlessdata.io/data-packages/) from an [NYC Space/Time Directory](http://spacetime.nypl.org) dataset.

 ## See also